-NOTE: A Native American tribal government that is recognized as a "public entity" or "local government" by Federal or state law is considered a public institution for Program purposes and may operate sites located on a reservation or tribal lands over which it has jurisdiction.
-In this situation, a centers directly administered by the tribal government would also be considered a public entity.
+NOTE: A Native American tribal government that is recognized as a "public entity" or "local government" by Federal or state law is considered a public institution for Program purposes and may operate adult day care sites located on a reservation or tribal lands over which it has jurisdiction.
+In this situation, an independent center directly administered by the tribal government would also be considered a public entity.
 If a tribal government is not recognized as a public institution, but has been granted nonprofit status by the Internal Revenue Service (IRS), a center directly administered by the tribal government would also be considered a nonprofit entity.
-Centers that are neither administered by a tribal government nor recognized as nonprofit entities by the IRS are considered " for-profit organizations", and are subject to the 25% Title XX or free or reduced-price eligibility requirements.
+Sites that are neither administered by a tribal government nor recognized as nonprofit entities by the IRS are considered "for-profit organizations", and are subject to the 25% Title XIX/XX eligibility requirements.